daunkim18/Capstone-Project/README.md

 - GitHub (Version control)​
 - Other Libraries (Shutil, OS, JSON, YOLO)
 - Installing necessary dependencies for image processing and augmentation
+- Used Labellmg to label objects in the images
 - Setting up repositories and ensuring proper access for all team members
 - Ensuring the functionality of visualization tools for graphing methods